 Great Crested Flycatchers, White-eyed Vireos, Northern Parulas, Summer Tanagers, Indigo Buntings, and Orchard Orioles are common summer residents.
 Check the lawn area for Common Ground Doves, and watch for Swallow-tailed and Mississippi kites either foraging just above the tree tops or soaring at high altitude.
 Spring and fall witness the passage of numerous migrants including Rose-breasted Grosbeaks.learn more

 Haines Island Park’s entrance is located in a pine dominated forest atop the Buhrstone Questa (an escarpment that rises more than 350 feet above the surrounding area and extends from Mississippi across western Alabama); park at the playground and picni …learn more

 McDuffie Landing, a 116-acre tract of land owned by the US Corps of Engineers, is currently open only for hunting and bird watching.
 A written permit is required for entry.
 Permits are free of charge and are issued annually after September 1.
 They may …learn more

-The Monroe County Lake is a 94-acre manmade lake with an unpaved access road on its east and south sides.
+The Monroe County Lake is a 94-acre man-made lake with an unpaved access road on its east and south sides.
 Upland loblolly pine forest surrounds the lake on three sides.
 A hardwood swamp extends north from the lake up its main tributary.
-Drive (walk) no …learn more
+Drive (walk) n …learn more

 Bobwhites, Eastern Towhees, and Northern Cardinals can be seen year-round, while White-eyed Vireos, Hooded Warblers, and Indigo Buntings are present in the spring and summer.
 Cerulean Warblers and Scarlet Tanagers may be found during migration, and Yellow-throated Vireos, Blue-gray Gnatcatchers, and Northern Parulas are summer residents.learn more